simonqv/INDA/README.md

 ---

-Please commit any written answers or diagrams to the "docs" folder as a PDF (or Markdown) document, and commit any Java code developed to the "code" folder of your KTH Github repo.
+Please commit any written answers or diagrams to the "docs" folder as a PDF (or Markdown) document, and commit any code developed to the "code" folder of your KTH Github repo.
 Remember to push to KTH Github.